Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/07-update-item.md

 4. We are doing an update method, so this will be a `PUT` request.
 5. Just like we did in past `POST` methods, we use the `stringify` method to convert the object to a JSON object.
 6. We print the response to our fetch to the console.
-7. We make a reference to the `<label>` in step 11, then set its value to the data we put in the database.
+7. We make a reference to the `<label>` in step 12 (Update Single Item), then set its value to the data we put in the database.
 8. We run the `getall` function again and print the new contents of the database to the console.

 ### TEST
 1. Make sure that the server and client are running.
-2. Press the `GET Single Item` button from Step 11.
+2. Press the `GET Single Item` button on Step 11.
 That label should populate.
-3. Change the text in the input field so that it is something different than what you had.
+3. Change the text in the input field while keeping the same ID# in the input field of Step 12 so that it is something different than what you had.
 4. Press the `Update Item` button.
 5. You should see the following response in the console.
 The current contents of the database should also print after the update runs:
 ![screenshot](assets/07-update-item.PNG)
-6. Go ahead and refresh the page. you don't need to turn off the Client or Server.
+6. Go ahead and refresh the page.
+You don't need to turn off the Client or Server.
-7. Press the `GET Single Item` button from Step 11.
+7. Press the `GET Single Item` button on Step 11.
 The label should populate again.
 8. You should see that the newly updated data in the label and console message:
 ![screenshot](assets/07-update-item-2.PNG)
 9. We might also suggest that you check in Postgres to be sure that you have successfully added the data to the database.